mattclegg/silverstripe-doc-restructuring/master/cms/docs/tutorials/1-building-a-basic-site.md

 ## Using a subtemplate

 Having two templates is good, but we have a lot of identical code in the two templates.
 Rather than having two completely separate templates, we can use subtemplates to specify only the part of the template that has changed.
-If we compare //Page.ss// and //HomePage.ss//, we can see the only differences are within the //ContentContainer// div.
-Copy the contents of the //ContentContainer// div from //themes/tutorial/templates/Page.ss// to a new file //themes/tutorial/templates/Layout/Page.ss//, and do the same from //themes/tutorial/templates/HomePage.ss// to //themes/tutorial/templates/Layout/HomePage.ss//.
+If we compare *Page.ss* and *HomePage.ss*, we can see the only differences are within the *ContentContainer* div.
+Copy the contents of the *ContentContainer* div from *themes/tutorial/templates/Page.ss* to a new file *themes/tutorial/templates/Layout/Page.ss*, and do the same from *themes/tutorial/templates/HomePage.ss* to *themes/tutorial/templates/Layout/HomePage.ss*.
 The files should look like this:

 **themes/tutorial/templates/Layout/Page.ss**